-The Georgetown University Library is working to ensure that faculty and students have access to course materials during the period of instructional continuity due to the COVID-19 pandemic.
+The Georgetown University Library is working to ensure that faculty and students have access to course materials during the period of remote instruction due to the COVID-19 pandemic.
 Their goal is to make as many course materials as possible available electronically through password-protected Canvas course sites during this unprecedented health crisis.
-Read More
+Read More.

 They continue to be available to provide research consultations and instruction via Zoom, and will remain on the Library’s chat service as well as on email.
-If you need help related to replacing physical course materials, visit this page to learn whom to contact.
+Please visit this page for more information.

 E-books and E-journals

 Lauinger Library at Georgetown University has a large collection of books and journals in electronic format that are accessible to the Georgetown community from on-campus or off-campus through HoyaSearch.
 For assistance locating Library materials, email firstname.lastname@example.org, contact your subject specialist, or use one of our Research Guides.
 If you encounter a problem with one of our e-resources, contact the Library Electronic Resources Help Desk at email@example.com.

 Lauinger Library offers an electronic reserves service to faculty members who would like to share their course readings electronically.
 Instructors may also submit article/chapter information and request that the library find these materials; this service, however, may take some time, depending on the availability of the requested materials.
 For more information, please visit the Library’s web page on placing reserves or email them at firstname.lastname@example.org

 CNDLS Office Hours

 CNDLS provides virtual office hours for support with tools and tips for teaching online.